Kettukaa/Kettukaa.github.io/_posts/2020-12-25-fox-detection.md

 excerpt: Utilizing YOLOv4 object detection on foxes for creating a usable and consistent dataset.
 ---

-In order to generate high fidelity and detailed images using [DDPM](https://arxiv.org/abs/2006.11239) and [StyleGAN2-ADA](https://arxiv.org/abs/2006.06676) images, I needed to create a dataset of foxes that were cropped consistently, as the technology as of writing is not there yet to produce full images of foxes.
+In order to generate high fidelity and detailed images using [DDPM](https://arxiv.org/abs/2006.11239) and [StyleGAN2-ADA](https://arxiv.org/abs/2006.06676), I needed to create a dataset of foxes that were cropped consistently, as the technology, as of writing, is not there yet to produce full images of foxes.
+Because of the current limitations, I needed to create a dataset of cropped fox heads.
+The method I decided to utilize was [Yolo object detection.](https://arxiv.org/abs/1506.02640)

 ![](/images/foxes/yolo/FoxZoom.png)